cms-analysis/flashggFinalFit/Trees2WS/README.md

   * For data: `{inputTreeDir}/Data_{sqrts}_{category}`.
 For example, for data events at sqrts=13TeV falling in the `RECO_0J_PTH_0_10_Tag0` category the tree in the input ROOT file would be: `tagsDumper/trees/Data_13TeV_RECO_0J_PTH_0_10_Tag0`.

 The variables then correspond to tree branches that will be added to the output `RooDataSets` and `RooDataHists`.
 The `mainVars` are included in the nominal MC `RooDataSet`'s.
 As a bare minimum for the signal fitting to work you will need the mass variable (e.g. `CMS_hgg_mass`), the event `weight` and `dZ`.
-In addition you can add `*sigma` to include all the systematics which are stored as event weight factors.
+In addition you can add `weight_*` to include all the systematics which are stored as event weight factors.
 Of course it goes without saying but each variable that you want to add must be defined as a separate branch in the input ROOT tree.

 The `dataVars` are the variables which enter the data `RooDataSet`'s.
 The only thing you need here is the mass variable (e.g. `CMS_hgg_mass`) and the event `weight` (=1).
 The `systematics` list defines the systematic variations to be saved as `RooDataHists`.
 They each require separate trees with naming format e.g. `tagsDumper/trees/ggh_125_13TeV_RECO_0J_PTH_0_10_Tag0_{syst}Up01sigma` and `tagsDumper/trees/ggh_125_13TeV_RECO_0J_PTH_0_10_Tag0_{syst}Down01sigma` for the up and down variations respectively.